 Submit two (2) letters of recommendation from any of the following: Local Chapter Officials, Clergy, Academic Counselors, Community Leaders, etc. Note: no letters will be accepted written by personal family members or friends.

-Submit a self-portrait along with a maximum one (1) page essay about yourself and why you would like to Delaware Nation Princess.
+Submit a self-portrait along with a maximum one (1) page essay about yourself and why you would like to be the Delaware Nation Princess.

 Be able to participate in radio and media interviews scheduled by Delaware Nation